nroldanf/DeepLearningSpecialization/4_ConvolutionalNeuralNetworks/week1/notes.md

 Problem with this slidding approach is that pixels that are on the edeges of the image are less used for the result, so you are throwing away some information about the image.

-Problems of simple convolutionconvolutuon operation:
+Problems of simple convolution operation:

 - __Shrinking output__
 - __Throwing away informaton ffrom the edges__